justinegeffen/showcase/demo/docs/004_launching_pipelines.md

 - `Labels`:

     Assign new or existing labels to the run.
-For example, Project ID or genome version.
+For example, project ID or genome version.

 Each pipeline including nf-core/rnaseq will have its own set of parameters that need to be provided in order to run it.
 The following parameters are mandatory: